 Assets play a key role in the financial operation of the System and in the decisions that the Board of Trustees may make with respect to future deployment of those assets.
-The level of assets, the allocation of assets among asset classes, and the methodology used to measure assets will likely impact upon benefit levels, employer contributions, and the ultimate security of members' benefits.
+The level of assets, the allocation of assets among asset classes, and the methodology used to measure assets will likely have an impact on benefit levels, employer contributions, and the ultimate security of members' benefits.